American workers say they need $1.7 million to retire. But many are at risk of falling short of that lofty goal.

 On the low end, 4% of workers said they would need less than $100,000 to retire.
 At the other extreme, 1% of workers stated they would need $10 million or more.

 However, 33% of workers — the largest percentage by far — said they would need between $1 million and just under $3 million.

-The average of all the answers was $1.7 million.
+The average of all the answers was a goal of $1.7 million.
 Yet, many workers are not saving enough money to reach that daunting level of savings.

 In fact, 51% of survey respondents — all of whom have a 401(k) — admitted to saving 10% or less of their salary to a 401(k).

-Investing that money at a 7% return over a 40-year working lifetime would result in a nest egg of roughly $1.3 million.
+Investing that amount at a 7% return over a 40-year working lifetime would result in a nest egg of roughly $1.3 million.
 That is a lot of money, to be sure.
-But it’s still short of the amount workers say they need.
+But it’s still short of the amount many workers say they need.

 Making sure you save enough for retirement

 On a brighter note, the survey found that the average worker who participated in the survey contributed $8,788 to their 401(k) plan in 2018.